 Waxes used for beard styling may change the direction of hair growth and lead to ingrown hair.
 Also, the forceful movement of removing hair with tweezers can cause ingrown facial hair.

-8 Ways How to Treat Ingrown Hair Safely & Easily
+8 Ways How to Treat Ingrown Hair Safely & Easily (A simple, illustrated guide)

 If there’s any good news about ingrown hair, it’s that it often goes away on its own, but that pretty much takes care of it when it comes to ingrown hair “positives,” unfortunately.